- Rio de Janeiro, Brazil

-It's one of the most naturally beautiful cities in the world, even if it's overlooked by some of the world's worst shantytowns.
+It's one of the world's most naturally-beautiful cities, even if it's overlooked by some of the world's worst shantytowns.
 By the beaches, Rio is a sultry city with a gorgeous backdrop of wooded mountains, and a playground for the girls and guys of Ipanema and Copacabana.
 Climbing to the top of the Sugar Loaf mountain or to the statue of Christ on Corcovado, you'll be convinced that you truly are looking at a "marvelous city," as locals describe it.

 The most European of all Latin American capitals is a city of elegant architecture and broad avenues, but also of one of the world's sexiest dances, the tango.
 It's a confident, seductive place, offering great food and cultural attractions, together with a multitude of shops and cafés that make you want to stay just a little longer.
 It's a city that never disappoints.

 This sprawling city may not be a pretty place, but it offers a wealth of cultural attractions.
 Start at the gigantic Zocalo Square, home to majestic architecture, and continue down the historic center to find faded old mansions and a number of museums, including Frida Kahlo's.
 But the star attraction these days is much more contemporary, the Soumaya Art Museum, housing the collection of billionaire Carlos Slim.
 Another world-class museum not to miss is the National Anthropology Museum, dedicated to pre-Hispanic Mexico, which for that alone is worth the trip.